 As parents, it is our right to believe that we know the best for our children, but this may not always be true.
 Being flexible and believing in one's child and backing his or her decision is also our responsibility as parents.

-All dads have hopes, plans and dreams for our children.
+All dads have hopes, plans, and dreams for their children.
 What is important is to not force our ambitions and aspirations on our children.
 Each child is unique and should be allowed to flourish in her own time and pace.
 That is what we learn from these cartoon dads.